Oral Cancer Screenings – Plano, TX

 Saving Lives with Oral Cancer Screenings

-At the dental office of Kari Blankenship, DDS, we take your oral health seriously and want to help you stay healthy in the long run.
+At Dental Renaissance, we take your oral health seriously and want to help you stay healthy in the long run.
 At every routine dental checkup and cleaning, we perform an oral cancer screening in Plano.
 This potentially lifesaving exam is painless and usually takes only a couple of minutes to complete.

-Why Choose Kari Blankenship, DDS for Oral Cancer Screenings?
+Why Choose Dental Renaissance for Oral Cancer Screenings?

 - Comprehensive Exam Every Time You Visit